terry90/rails_api_benchmark/README.md

 ### TODO
 * Summary file (.md), to show response time for each endpoint and compare with others to track the slowest
 * POST requests handling
-* Create generator for config initializer
 * Add simplecov to permit controller coverage for example
+* Document configuration template file